marklogic-community/data-hub-central-community/DEVELOPING.md

 You can log in with your MarkLogic username and password.

 If you want to debug the middle tier while you run the ui in development mode, you might want to use a port for the middle tier other than the default.
-Say you you want to run the middle tier at 9004 by using -Dserver.port=9004 when you run bootRun.
+Say you want to run the middle tier at 9004 by using -Dserver.port=9004 when you run bootRun.

 First, edit ui/.env:
 VUE_APP_MIDDLETIER_PORT=9004